 Creation and Accreditation

-In December of 2004, South Texas College was awarded membership from the Southern Association of Colleges and Schools Commission on Colleges as a Level II-Baccalaureate Degree granting institution to offer the Bachelor of Applied Technology Degree.
-Today, the college offers three Bachelor of Applied Technology degrees, one in Computer and Information Technologies, another in Medical and Health Services Management and a third in Operations Management.
-The college also offers a Bachelor of Applied Science in Organizational Leadership and a Bachelor of Science in Nursing.
+In December 2004, South Texas College was awarded membership from the Southern Association of Colleges and Schools Commission on Colleges as a level-II Baccalaureate Degree granting institution to offer the Bachelor of Applied Technology degree.

-Since its inception, South Texas College has grown from 1,000 students to an enrollment of 27,997 in Fall 2022 and has conferred more than 80,000 degrees and certificates.
+Since its inception, South Texas College has grown from 1,000 students to nearly 50,000 and conferred more than 100,000 degrees and certificates.

 Accreditation